 New Zealand Standard 3604

-enerally, the timber framing must comply with NZ3604 (2011) (Timber-framed buildings), however, where specific engineering design is required the framing shall be at least of equivalent stiffness as the framing provisions of NZS 3604 (2011)
+Generally, the timber framing must comply with NZ3604 (2011) (Timber-framed buildings).
+However, where specific engineering design is required, the framing shall be at least of equivalent stiffness as mentioned in the framing provisions of NZS 3604 (2011)

-Studs must be at spaced at a maximum of 600mm between centres.Dwngs (nogging) must be spaced at a minimum of 400mm and maximum of 480mm between centres.
-Studs and dwangs must form a flush plane for cavity battens and weatherboards to be fixed to.
+For vertical weatherboards dwangs (nogging) must be spaced at a minimum of 400 mm and maximum of 480 mm, centre to centre.
+Studs and dwangs must form a flush plane for cavity battens and weatherboards to be fixed.

 Additional framing may be required at soffits, corners and penetrations such as window and door openings to support the installation of battens.

-The moisture content of the framing must not exceed 18% at the time of fixing the weatherboard as problems may occur later due to excessive timber movement if framing is too wet.
+The moisture content of the framing must not exceed 18% at the time of fixing the weatherboard because problems may occur later due to excessive timber movement if framing is too wet.